dtammam/dtammam/readme.md

-A modern human dealing in a hybrid on-prem/digital world.
-Learning to code - can kind-of-code, kind-of?
-There's a lot more to learn and understand - I plan to continue learning and adapting in this wonky world.
+I love to learn and love understanding more about how modern computer technology works.
+There is more out there than I can possibly understand but it's fun to keep evolving.
+Everything is connected to everything else and all of this knowledge compounds!